- botanical name: Origanum heracleoticum

 Compare the Oregano varieties.
 View a summary of all the Oregano varieties together.

 Greek Oregano seeds are also available.
-Purchase them here.
+Purchase seeds here.

 It is easiest to propagate from starter plants, take your cuttings in the late spring, and allowing them to root in a fine soil mix.